So Real List. Urgent and Important in TickTick. Blog About Lists for Productivity

 Maxim, the hero of today's “So Real List” does a lot.
 Let's see how he manages this with the help of the TickTick application.

 Since I started actively asking people about their interactions with lists, it became clear that two categories of phenomena, lists and checklists, are not enough.
-Between them, the vast spaces are occupied by what is called a to-do list.
-This is no longer just a list because one more requirement is added to it: the disappearance of items when they are no longer relevant.
+Between them, the vast spaces are occupied by what is known to-do lists.
+This is no longer just a list because one more requirement is added to it: the disappearance of tasks when they are no longer relevant.
 But this is not a checklist, if by checklist we mean a relatively stable set of actions to achieve a specific goal.

-Like the past hero’s of the “So Real List”, Maxim's productivity system is not limited to the TickTick app.
-This program includes only those tasks that do not have a clear connection to a specific time (for example, Thursday at 10:45).
-Time-bound tasks are sent to the calendar.
+Like the past hero's of the “So Real List”, Maxim's productivity system is not limited to the TickTick app.
+His method is to only assign tasks there that do not have a clear due date (for example, Thursday at 10:45).
+Time-bound tasks are sent to the Google Calendar.

 Let me make a side note.
 This article will not contain screenshots of the TickTick application.
 In my opinion, those articles that do include screenshots run the risk of becoming prematurely outdated.
 The application interface has changed, and it's as if the article is no longer relevant.
 Since we are talking here more about principles than about working with a specific interface, the illustrations will be symbolic in the most literal sense of the word.

 The daily review consists of Maxim checking the Today screen in the TickTick app against his understanding of the day and the calendar.
-If there is something missing in the task queue for the day, it is added.
+If there is something missing in the task queue for the day, it is added as a new task.
 If something is unnecessary, it is thrown away.
 When the calendar is overloaded, then some tasks are left for tomorrow.
-And if the to-do list is heavily loaded, then blocks of time are reserved in the calendar so that no one distracts by an unexpected meeting.
+And if the to-do list is heavily loaded, then a time block is reserved in the calendar so that no one distracts by an unexpected meeting.

 ╔════════════════════╗